Akillot/MultiCLIA/documentation/API_In MultiCLIA_Guideline.md

 ## Notes
 - Never share your API keys publicly (e.g., on GitHub).
 Use a .gitignore file to exclude .env.
-- If an API isn't working, double-check that your key is valid and that you've added it correctly to .env.
+- If an API isn't working, double-check that your key is valid and that you've added it correctly to .env